yardasol/group-project-template/CONTRIBUTING.md

 when all is said and done, in our fork there will be three branches:
 "master", "devel", and "Work".

-### Acquiring Moltres and Workflow
+### Acquiring the project and Workflow

 We begin with a fork of the main repository.
 After initially forking the repo, we will have two branches in our fork: "main" and "devel".

-#### Acquiring a Fork of the Moltres Repository
+#### Acquiring a Fork of the Project Repository

 A fork is *your* copy of the project.
 Github offers an excellent [tutorial](http://help.github.com/fork-a-repo/) on how to set one up.
-The rest of this example assumes you have set up the "upstream" repository as `moltres/core`.
+The rest of this example assumes you have set up the "upstream" repository as `s`.
 Note that git refers to your fork as "origin".

-First, let's make our "work" branch: :: .../moltres\_dir/\$ git branch work .../moltres\_dir/\$ git push origin work
+First, let's make our "work" branch: :: .../project\_dir/\$ git branch work .../project\_dir/\$ git push origin work

 We now have the following situation:

-- there exists the main copy of the master and devel branches,
+- there exists the main copy of the main and devel branches,
-- there exists your fork's copy of the master, devel, and Work branches, -*AND* there exists your *local* copy of the master, devel, and Work branches.
+- there exists your fork's copy of the main, devel, and Work branches, -*AND* there exists your *local* copy of the maib, devel, and Work branches.

 It is important now to note that you may wish to work from home or the office.
 If you keep your fork's branches up to date (i.e., "push" your changes before